mlochbaum/BQN/tutorial/variable.md

         a ∾˜↩ 0‿1

 But what about functions with only one argument?
-The syntax isn't the best, but at least it's possible.
-There still needs to be a value on the right side of the assignment even if it'll be ignored; I use the null character `@` for this.
-Then to turn a function that takes one argument into one that takes two, we can compose it with a function that takes two arguments and returns one of them.
+It's possible to do this using a dummy right argument such as the null character, `@`.
+To turn a function that takes one argument into one that takes two, we can compose it with a function that takes two arguments and returns one of them.
 The left one, since the variable to modify is on the left hand side.
 Perhaps… Left? (`⊣`)?

         "abcd" ⌽∘⊣ "wxyz"

         a ⌽∘⊣↩ @

+But fortunately, there's a simpler syntax as well: write your one-argument function before `↩` with no right hand side.
+Bit of a Yoda vibe: "`a` reversed is".

+        a ⌽↩

+        a 4⊸-↩           # And back again

 Notice that there's no need for parentheses: modifiers bind more strongly than the assignment character.
 Now what if we want to decrease the last two elements of `a`?
 That is, we want to compute the following array while storing it in `a`.